Teadar

 Where does Jinggu Sun-Dried Silver Needles White Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China and is made from the Camellia Taliensis cultivar.
-This particular batch comes from the Spring harvest.
+Grown in Yunnan, China from the Camellia Taliensis cultivar.
+This batch is from the Spring harvest.

 How much does Jinggu Sun-Dried Silver Needles White Pu-erh Tea Cake cost?